 24 Hour Security Officer on Duty

-The primary responsibility of the Safety & Security Department is to provide protection for College persons and property associated with the College.
-Security officers are on duty 24 hours a day.
+The primary responsibility of the Campus Safety Department is to provide protection for College persons and property associated with the College.
+Safety officers are on-duty 24 hours a day.
 If an officer is not in the office, he/she can be reached at 814-886-6327, or by contacting the Switchboard Operator at 814-886-4131.
-You may also use the blue-lighted phones in the parking lots or courtesy phone located inside buildings.
+You may also use the blue-lighted phones in some of the parking lots or a courtesy phone inside the buildings.

-The Safety & Security Department is comprised of a Director, six full-time Officers and three part-time Officers.
-All Safety & Security employees’ maintain certification in First Aid, CPR and AED.
-Security Officers have a variety of training and professional experiences ranging from crisis management, medical training, self-defense techniques, hazardous chemical response and fire safety.
-The Safety & Security Department cooperates with federal, state and local law enforcement maintaining good working relationships, especially with the Cresson Township Police Department.
 Mount Aloysius College makes every reasonable effort to provide a safe environment for students, employees and visitors.
-Each person utilizing facilities and equipment is expected to exercise proper safety procedures and report accidents, equipment failures, equipment destruction and facility problems to the Safety & Security Department.
-The Safety & Security Department maintains two bulletin boards, one in St. Gertrude Hall and one in the Administration Building, with current information of crime statistics and programs offered.
+Each person utilizing facilities and equipment is expected to exercise proper safety procedures and report accidents, equipment failures, equipment destruction and facility problems to the Campus Safety Department.
+The Campus Safety Department maintains two bulletin boards, one in St. Gertrude Hall and one in the Administration Building, with current information of crime statistics and programs offered.

-VEHICLE ASSISTANCE: The Security Department has tools to open locked cars, jumper packs for dead batteries and an air tank for flat tires.
+VEHICLE ASSISTANCE: The Campus Safety Department has tools to open locked cars, jumper packs for dead batteries and an air tank for flat tires.

-LOST & FOUND: The Lost and Found Department is located in the Safety & Security Office.
-Any unclaimed item will be disposed of after a period of 30 days.
+LOST and FOUND: The Lost and Found Department is located in the Campus Safety Office.
+Items will be disposed of after being unclaimed for 30 days.

 ESCORTS: A Campus Escort Service is available to any visitor, student or employee.
 Officers will gladly provide an escort, when available, at anytime.
 In order to request this service, please call 814-886-6327.
 Escorts are offered for someone arriving or departing campus when it is dark out or during inclement weather or for anyone with a temporary or permanent disability.

-ENVIRONMENTAL PREVENTION: Safety & Security works to assure safe and secure conditions in campus facilities and grounds, including monitoring that foliage is trimmed, entrances are unobstructed and campus lighting is in good working order.
-College community members are encouraged to make Safety & Security aware of potential safety concerns on campus.
+ENVIRONMENTAL PREVENTION: Campus Safety works to assure safe and secure conditions in campus facilities and grounds, including monitoring that foliage is trimmed, entrances are unobstructed and campus lighting is in good working order.
+College community members are encouraged to make Campus Safety aware of potential safety concerns on campus.

-The Safety & Security Department works closely with the Vice President for Student Affairs and the Director of Residence Life to provide easy access for reporting any activity violating College regulations, any crime or any emergency occurring on campus.
+The Campus Safety Department works closely with the Vice President for Student Affairs and the Director of Residence Life to provide easy access for reporting any activity violating College regulations, any crime or emergency on campus.

-During regular business hours, crimes and emergencies may be reported to the Campus Safety & Security Department on-duty Officer, Residence Life Department or the Office of the Vice President for Student Affairs.
-After regular hours, (9:00 a.m.- 5:00 p.m., Monday - Friday) incidents should be reported to the on-duty Safety & Security personnel or, in cases involving resident student emergencies, the Residence Life staff member on duty.
+During regular business hours, crimes and emergencies may be reported to the Campus Safety Department on-duty officer, the Department of Residence Life, or the Office of the Vice President for Student Affairs.
+After regular hours, (9:00 a.m.- 5:00 p.m., Monday - Friday) incidents should be reported to the on-duty Campus Safety personnel or, in cases involving resident student emergencies, the Residence Life staff member on duty.
 These same procedures shall be followed to request timely warning notifications and crime or fire statistics disclosures.

-Any student, employee of the College or visitor may contact the Safety & Security Department to report a crime or safety concern.
-Certain other campus employees who have significant responsibility for student and campus activities are mandated to contact the Safety & Security Department when they learn of a crime.
+Any student, employee of the College or visitor may contact the Campus Safety Department to report a crime or safety concern.
+Certain other campus employees who have significant responsibility for student and campus activities are mandated by the Clery Act to contact the Campus Safety Department when they learn of a crime.
 Departments who routinely contact the officer on duty include Residence Life, Student Activities, Athletics and faculty members.

 Emergency response and evacuation procedure information is located on the orange sign in each room on-campus and the evacuation signs in the hallways.
-An emergency plan is located on the campus intranet at: Log into MyMAC, click on “MAC Policies – Documents,” click on ”Emergency Action Plan.”
-Mount Aloysius College tests the emergency plans at least annually by conducting drills.
-The drills range from fire evacuations to campus-wide drills of the emergency plan.
+Each room on campus also has 9-1-1 address cards for use in case of an emergency.
+An Emergency Plan is located on the campus intranet at: Log into MyMAC, click on “MAC Policies – Documents,” then click on ”Emergency Action Plan.”
+Mount Aloysius College tests emergency plans at least annually by conducting drills.
+The drills range from table top sessions to campus-wide drills of the Emergency Plan.